freyam/freyam/README.md

 -   **Object Detection with YOLOv3 ([`freyam/object-detection`](https://github.com/freyam/object-detection))** is a project I worked on to detect daily-used objects in images.
 This was a guided project that I developed to learn the necessary skills to implement my own classifier (Pikachu Classifer).

 -   **Terrain Maneuver ([`freyam/TerrainManeuver`](https://github.com/freyam/TerrainManeuver))** is a cross-platform Unity AR mobile application that maps terrain in real time using the mobile's camera utility.
 This was a guided project that I developed to learn C#.
+In reality, it's just a big ugly box, but who's stopping me from pitching it as the SpaceX's next utility rover (:

 > Guided Projects are easy, but I get to learn so much from them.
 So, I always look forward to them.